SentiOne/siren-join/README.md

+# Branch info

+When having problem with jna when running tests use -Djna.nosys=true

 # SIREn Join Plugin for Elasticsearch

 This plugin extends Elasticsearch with new search actions and a filter query parser that enables to perform